 - Transition Cost

 For a Multi-Stage Generating Resource, the dollar cost per feasible transition from a given MSG Configuration to a higher MSG Configuration when the resource is already On.
 Transition Cost must be non-negative.
+For a Use-Limited Resource, Transition Cost can include Start-Up Opportunity Costs determined pursuant to Section 30.4.1.1.6.

 * * * *